ladjs/lad/Readme.md

 ### API Example

-Using the user's `api_token` field value (which is automatically generated upon user creation, see `src/app/models/user.js`), you can pass the test of the policy `Policies.ensureApiToken`.
+Using the user's `api_token` field value (which is automatically generated upon user creation, see `src/app/models/user.js`), you can pass the test of the policy `policies.ensureApiToken`.

 For example, we have one restricted route built into Crocodile, which is `GET /v1/users`.